 If that's your dog, then that makes it the perfect time to start giving your dog more dog treats.
 Everyone likes to snack more during the fall and winter so go ahead and give your dog some extra treats once the weather starts to cool down.

-10. Add Canned Food To Your Dog’s Diet
+11. Add Canned Food to Your Dog’s Diet

-If you only feed dry kibble you should consider adding some canned food to your dog’s diet in the cold weather.
+If you only feed dry kibble, consider adding some canned food to your dog’s diet in the cold weather.
 Canned food is rich in moisture which will help your dog stay hydrated in the cold and dry weather.
 And, the extra calories will help keep your dog at a healthy weight and give your dog calories to burn staying warm.

 Consider buying a pet stroller that your dog can ride in during bad weather or when the sidewalks and roads are cold, slipper, or covered in salt.
 That way you and your dog can both enjoy the outdoors without the risk of your dog getting sick or hurting its paws.